 The ILO has always been strongly committed to promoting gender mainstreaming in labor statistics.
 This has involved not only producing labor statistics disaggregated by gender but also constantly debating and adapting its standards to better represent women's continually changing role in society.
 In 2013 with Resolution I concerning statistics on work, employment and labor underestimation adopted by the 19th ICLS, the ILO recognized the need to collect data on different forms of work, paid and unpaid, on a regular basis.
-The new standards updated those of 1982 on the active population, the labor force (as the current active population), employment, unemployment and people not economically active, which since then had been the reference for national systems of labor force statistics and the design of LFSs.138
+The new standards updated those of 1982 on the active population, the labor force (as the current active population), employment, unemployment and people not economically active, which since then had been the reference for national systems of labor force statistics and the design of LFSs.
+138

-The new Framework for Work Statistics introduced by the 19th ICLS (see Figure A3 in the Error!
+The new Framework for Work Statistics introduced by the 19th ICLS (see Figure A3 in the AnnexError!
 Reference source not found.) is a ground-breaking change in the production of statistics on employment.
-The new definition of 'work' accounts for both paid and unpaid work in the forms of employment (work for pay or profit), own-use production work, unpaid trainee work, volunteer work and other unpaid work.139 As women typically bear disproportionately more responsibility for unpaid work than men, the new Framework for Work Statistics will have important implications for them.
+The new definition of 'work' accounts for both paid and unpaid work in the forms of employment (work for pay or profit), own-use production work, unpaid trainee work, volunteer work and other unpaid work.
+139 As women typically bear disproportionately more responsibility for unpaid work than men, the new Framework for Work Statistics will have important implications for them.
 A full accounting of women's work is also expected to improve the effectiveness of active labor policies and training targeted at women.
 Indeed, several studies indicate that women report that domestic responsibilities are the main obstacle to them being employed.
 However, the transformative process of using a new definition of work has created new measurement challenges which require implementation and testing of new methodologies (see Box 8).

-In early 2018, the ILO released the Care Work and Care Jobs140 report under the banners of the Women at Work Century and the Decent Work initiatives.
+In early 2018, the ILO released the Care Work and Care Jobs 140 report under the banners of the Women at Work Century and the Decent Work initiatives.
 The report provides a comprehensive and evidence-based analysis of unpaid and paid care work and identifies the connection between care work and gender inequalities in households and the labor market.
 It stresses the need for active care, macroeconomic social protection and labor and migration policies to chart a new road map for quality care work.
-The report also deals with the caring economy, a sector highly dominated by women, who suffer from poor job quality and
+The report also deals with the caring economy, a sector highly dominated by women, who suffer from poor job quality and low earnings.
+The report includes a wealth of original data drawn from over 90 countries.
+Under the Future of Work initiative, the ILO has also published an issue brief on Addressing care for inclusive labour and gender equality141 and a report Women, Gender and Work, 142 which dedicates a chapter to care work, examining its unpaid and underpaid aspects.

-138 ILO, 1982.
+138 ILO, 1982

-139 Employment in the new definition is more narrowly defined than in the previous definition, which used to also account for ownuse production work, volunteer work and unpaid trainee work even if not done in exchange for remuneration (Benes & Walsh, 2018).
+139 Employment in the new definition is more narrowly defined than in the previous definition, which used to also account for own-use production work, volunteer work and unpaid trainee work even if not done in exchange for remuneration (Benes & Walsh, 2018).